Snowflake-Labs/sf-samples/samples/cortex-analyst/Advanced SiS Demo/README.md

 ```
 This will start the Streamlit app in your default web browser.
 You can interact with the app and see the changes reflected in real-time thanks to the `--server.runOnSave true` flag.

-If the app doesn't start, check that you've activated the virtual environment and installed all required packages — see the [Get the right Python version and install packages](#get-the-right-python-version-and-install-packages) sub-section.
+If the app doesn't start, check if you've activated the virtual environment and installed all required packages — see the [Get the right Python version and install packages](#get-the-right-python-version-and-install-packages) sub-section.

 ## SiS setup